acwu1/WHyMSIE_POD/README.md

 Plan of the day for WH²yMSIE field campaign
 *All times Pacific*

+## Plan of the Day 08-10 Nov 2024
+All times Pacific

+___No ER-2 flights today through Monday___

+## Meetings
+D+0 (Fri 08 Nov 2024)
+- No meetings
+D+1 (Sat 09 Nov 2024)
+- No meetings
+D+2 (Sun 10 Nov 2024)
+- 10:00 - Forecasting/status update briefing
+  - Please send a representative from each instrument team and update status spreadsheet

+## ER-2 Schedule
+D+0 (Fri 08 Nov 2024)
+- Regular aircraft access (6:30 – 14:30)

+D+1 (Sat 09 Nov 2024)
+- Weekend, no aircraft access

+D+2 (Sun 10 Nov 2024)
+- Weekend, no aircraft access

+## Look ahead
+D+0 (Fri 08 Nov 2024)
+- ER-2 no fly day (airfield closure)

+D+3 (Mon 11 Nov 2024)
+- ER-2 no fly day (Veterans’ Day)

+___Next potential flight day: Next week (TBD)___

+## Reminders
+AFRC: Please do not take photos of the flight line or inside the hangar.
+AFRC: Please use the WH2yMSIE WhatsApp group to coordinate with maintenance.
+Latest POD can be accessed at https://github.com/acwu1/WHyMSIE_POD

 ## Plan of the Day 07 Nov 2024
 All times Pacific